 Lavinia Greenlaw was born in London, where she has lived for most of her life.
 Her teenage years were spent in a village in Essex.
-She has published four collections of poetry: Night Photograph (1993), A World Where News Travelled Slowly (1997), Minsk (2003), which was shortlisted for the T.S.
-Eliot, Forward and Whitbread Poetry Prizes, and The Casual Perfect (2011).
-Her new book of poetry, A Double Sorrow: Troilus and Criseyde, will be published by Faber in March 2014.
+She has published five collections of poetry with Faber & Faber including Minsk (2003), which was shortlisted for the T.S.
+Eliot, Forward and Whitbread Poetry Prizes, The Casual Perfect (2011) and A Double Sorrow: Troilus and Criseyde (2014).

 She was the first artist-in-residence at the Science Museum and has also held residencies at the Royal Festival Hall and the Royal Society of Medicine.
 She is a Fellow of the Royal Society of Literature, former Chair of the Poetry Society, and Professor of Poetry at UEA from 2007 to 2013.
 She was recently one of the first two artists to receive a Wellcome Engagement Fellowship.

 Commissions she has undertaken include writing about Titian for the National Gallery, Constable for Tate Britain, Christine Borland for Bookworks, and Garry Fabian Miller for the V&A, as well as a poem to mark the centenary of the Theory of Relativity for the Science Museum.

-Her work for music includes libretti for Peter Pan (composer: Richard Ayres, Staatsoper Stuttgart/Komische Oper Berlin/Welsh National Opera 2013) and Ian Wilson’s chamber operas Hamelin (2003) and Minsk (Heilbronn 2013).
+Her work for music includes libretti for Peter Pan (Staatsoper Stuttgart/Komische Oper Berlin/Welsh National Opera 2013-15) and the chamber operas Hamelin (2003) and Minsk (Heilbronn 2013).
 She has also written song texts including the cycle Slow passage, low prospect (composer: Richard Baker, 2004 Aldeburgh Festival).

-She has written and adapted several dramas for radio, including Virginia Woolf’s Night and Day and Hermann Hesse’s The Glass Bead Game, and has made documentaries on the Arctic, the Baltic, the idea of mountains, Emily Dickinson, Elizabeth Bishop, the darkest place in England, and the solstices and equinoxes.
-She has also written essays on poetry and science, Bob Dylan and delay, and seventeenth-century wonder.
+She has written and adapted several dramas for radio, including Virginia Woolf’s Night and Day and Hermann Hesse’s The Glass Bead Game, and has made documentaries on the Arctic, the Baltic, the idea of mountains, Emily Dickinson, Elizabeth Bishop, the darkest place in England, light in London, and the solstices and equinoxes.
+She has published essays on poetry and science, Bob Dylan and delay, and seventeenth-century wonder.